Introduction. PDF version

 It was originally drawn by one George Norton, whom I am told, was one of the pioneers of etched kits.
 It was probably state of the art in its day but of course, looks a little crude beside the best of current efforts.
 There are a few tab and slots but much of it requires edge soldering.

-Also in the box were a set of suitable Slater's wheels, numerous extra third party castings, a set of Meteor Models horn guides and a pack of Slater's etched steel connecting rods to suite the wheelbase.
+Also in the box were a set of suitable Slater's wheels, numerous extra third party castings, a set of horn guides that are now available from NMRS Models (they used to be Meteor Models) and a pack of Slater's etched steel connecting rods to suite the wheelbase.
 My client had picked up the whole lot as bargain at a show.
 All it needed was a motor/gearbox, which was duly ordered from ABC.

 The original intention had been to use the Slater's etched rods in lieu of the rather heavy set in the kit.
 Those in the kit are designed to pivot on the centre axle with a dummy pivot in front of the centre driver.
 The Slater's set is designed to pivot in the correct place but proved to be very poorly etched and were returned.
 Slater's rapidly replaced them without question, though they must have been originally bought some years ago.
 Unfortunately that set proved also to be totally unusable as this picture illustrates, so I modified the original set to pivot correctly instead.